 A ladder specialist amazes the audience with his unnerving balance and finesse as he performs on various ladders.
 I can’t even begin to explain on of the trick this guy did with the ladder.
 His act is one worth seeing in person.

-What is a teeterboard you are now wondering.
+What is a teeterboard you are now wondering?
 Well, think back to your childhood.
 When you were playing on the playground there was a seesaw.
 Imagine doing flips and tricks on that seesaw…….yes, that’s what they’ve done!
 (It’s pictured above.)

 This a high-flying and bouncing act where guys toss girls back and forth through the air, while the girls perform flips.

 This time the stage was set up quite differently.
 It reminded me a bit of Cirque du Soleil’s Beatles set up in Las Vegas.
-This one though isn’t scene from all sides, just two.
+This one though isn’t seen from all sides, just two.

-Set Designer Jean Rabasse has divided the Arena and its rotating stage in two, with each half of the audience facing the other half, so they see not only the performance, but also have a performer’s eye view of the audience.
+Set Designer Jean Rabasse has divided the Arena and its rotating stage in two, with each half of the audience facing the other half, so they see not only the performance but also have a performer’s eye view of the audience.
 This is a first for Cirque du Soleil.

-I enjoyed the set up.
+I enjoyed the setup.
 I felt like we had a great view and we were not seated center or down low.
 The way they have it set up, I assume everyone has a good view.

-As a massive trombone fan, I must acknowledge what an outstanding job the trombonist throughout the show.
+As a massive trombone fan, I must acknowledge what an outstanding job the trombonist did throughout the show.
 All of the music in the show is excellent, but there was one song early in the show where the trombone was just as good if not better than the action on stage.
 They spread the musicians out to different parts of the stage, so sadly I never got a look at the trombone player.
 If I can find out more details I will update this!

 Fun Facts about Corteo